CX SCORE: HOW TO MEASURE CUSTOMER SATISFACTION?

-We believe that a well-designed CX strategy combines multiple CX metrics, based on user feedback.
-When you collect different types of feedback data, you get a holistic view of what exactly is going through your customer’s mind.
+We believe that a well-designed CX strategy combines multiple CX metrics based on user feedback.
+When you collect different types of feedback data, you get a holistic view of what is going through your customer’s mind.
 To do so, it’s important to follow up CSAT, CES, and NPS questions with open-ended questions where users can leave qualitative feedback.

-As we’ve mentioned before, working with customer experience metrics is an essential part of the cx-aware solutions development process.
+As we’ve mentioned before, working with customer experience metrics is an essential part of the CX-aware solutions development process.
 We start incorporating user feedback and CX metrics into the project roadmap from the very beginning of the project.
-Want to learn what it looks like in practice, contact our team for more details.
+Want to learn what it looks like in practice?
+Contact our team for more details.